 As many of you already know, OSU assumed management of the Multi Arts Center on Duck Street on July 1, 2017 and renamed it the Stillwater Center for the Arts.
 The Center’s primary mission will be to encourage the exploration of art and promote creativity for all ages and skill levels.

 In my capacity as Director, I am delighted to announce that I will be supported by three full-time staff members: Meghan Brasuell: Program and Community Engagement Manager; Meredith Robert-Morris: Arts Education Coordinator; and Sharlie Doty: office manager and administrative assistant.
 Each one of these women are highly experienced in arts education and administration and we are very fortunate to have them on the new SCA team!
-We expect to add additional part time positions starting in September.

 Because we took over in the middle of the summer, our initial programming was very limited.
 We offered two weeks of full-day arts enrichment camp for children Around the World in 10 Days, starting on July 10 and running until July 21st.
 See the Stillwater New Press article.